Operational Excellence

 Efficiently operate, monitor, and manage your supergraph

-The Operational Excellence pillar focuses on empowering and stewardship teams.
+The Operational Excellence pillar focuses on empowering subgraph and stewardship teams.
 A well-architected graph isn't only technically excellent—it's also operationally excellent.
-Processes and tools should be in place to ensure that the is easy to use, understand, and maintain.
+Processes and tools should be in place to ensure that the supergraph is easy to use, understand, and maintain.
 These principles help ensure that the graph is a successful tool for building new experiences quickly.

 Principles